Trump and Elon Musk trade insults and accusations as public feud reaches new heights

 The break between the president and the world's richest man originated over Musk's ongoing criticism of Republicans' "big, beautiful bill" on Capitol Hill, which cuts taxes by trillions of dollars and implements Mr. Trump's domestic agenda, including cutting hundreds of billions of dollars in spending.
 Musk has railed against the legislation as "outrageous" and "a disgusting abomination."
 The Congressional Budget Office estimated on Wednesday that the bill would lead to an increase of $2.4 trillion in total deficits over the next 10 years, a conclusion that Republicans and Mr. Trump dispute.

-The president was asked about Musk's criticism for the first time publicly during a meeting with German Chancellor Friedrich Merz in the Oval Office on Thursday.
+The president was asked about Musk's criticism for the first time publicly during a meeting with German Chancellor Friedrich Merz in the Oval Office earlier Thursday.

 "Elon and I had a great relationship," Mr. Trump told reporters.
 "I don't know if we will anymore."